art::FindManyP throws if art::Handle is invalid

 - SSI Package deleted (

 Unfortunately, the method you are using to avoid throwing an exception actually exposes a bug in

 art::Handle that results in a null pointer dereference, which I have reported as issue #9769 and attached to this issue.
 If it doesn't cause an outright crash, it could cause hard-to-diagnose issues with memory corruption and bad results down the line.

 It would be relatively straightforward to delay the exception throw until someone attempts to use a

 FindMany without first checking its validity, but I think it is important to continue to preserve the difference between an empty collection and one that could not be found as specified.

-#4 Updated by Tingjun Yang over 4 years ago
+#4 Updated by Tingjun Yang about 5 years ago

 I understand it is important to preserve the difference between an empty collection and one that does not exist.
 But I find it inconvenient if FindMany throws at all because it means I have to put everything into an if block: